anopensourcecoder/ahk_resize_window/README.md

 ## Tests

-Activate vmware screen or any other window and press CTRL+B key to span it accros monitors Activate vmware screen or any other window and press CTRL+1 to move a program window to second window and maximize it.
+Activate vmware screen or any other window and press CTRL+3 key to span it accros monitors Activate vmware screen or any other window and press CTRL+2 to move a program window to second window and maximize it.
+Activate vmware screen or any other window and press CTRL+1 to move a program window to first window and maximize it.

 Note: Currently this script only works with dual monitor setup when main monitor is at button and second monitor is at top.